Viet Nam

 Status Included in the decision document approving the National Climate Change Strategy in July 2022.

-Viet Nam submitted its updated Nationally Determined Contribution (NDC) to the UNFCCC in November 2022 (Viet Nam Government, 2022a).
-This is the second update provided by Viet Nam: it also provided an update in 2020.
+Viet Nam submitted its updated Nationally Determined Contribution (NDC) to the UNFCCC in November 2022 (Viet Nam Government 2022e).
+This is the second update provided by Viet Nam, which also provided an update in 2020.

-In the updated NDC, Viet Nam increased its unconditional target to represent a 15.8% reduction below BAU in 2030, and a 43.5% reduction with international support.
+In this latest NDC update, Viet Nam increased its unconditional target to a 15.8% reduction below BAU in 2030 and a 43.5% reduction with international support.

-While numerically stronger, the emissions targets are still “Critically insufficient” and while Viet Nam is on track to achieving its unconditional component with its current policies, it will not drive further climate action.
+While numerically stronger, the targets are still “Critically insufficient” and while Viet Nam is on track to achieving the unconditional target with its current policies, the target will not drive further climate action.
 The CAT assessment therefore does not consider Viet Nam’s NDC update to be stronger than its previous submission.

 In line with its previous NDC, the updated NDC has transparently provided a sectoral breakdown of targets and policies.
 Viet Nam has also provided the detailed financial requirements to implement those policies to achieve the targets.
-Most of these measures are already laid out in the National Climate Change Strategy to 2050 (Viet Nam Government, 2022d).
+Most of these measures are already laid out in the National Climate Change Strategy to 2050 (Viet Nam Government 2022c).

 The updated NDC has also put forward a detailed implementation plan of the targets by improving policies and institutions, creating awareness and community engagement, capacity and technological development, financial mobility and enhanced international cooperation.
 A framework for monitoring and evaluation of the targets, which was presented in the previous NDC, is now part of revised Law on Environmental Protection 2020 through a new government regulation.

 The BAU pathway in the updated NDC remains unchanged from previous 2020 NDC.
-The BAU scenario is developed based on “medium economic development” without clearly mentioning if it considers the dip in economic activities during pandemic.
+The BAU scenario is developed based on a “medium economic development” forecast without clearly mentioning if it considers the dip in economic activities during the pandemic.

-While Viet Nam has made some improvements to the structure of its NDC, it continued with incomplete gas coverage.
+While Viet Nam has made some improvements to the structure of its NDC, it continues with incomplete gas coverage.
 Emissions of F-gases are negligible in Viet Nam and the updated NDC does not include full greenhouse gas coverage, excluding NF3, PFCs and SF6.
-These were stated as included in the first NDC, however, they are not mentioned in the technical report that underlies the first NDC.
+These were stated as included in the first NDC; however, they are not mentioned in the technical report that underlies the first NDC.

 1.5°C compatible